guirialli/Windows-LS-with-Filter/README.md

    - In the "Environment Variables" window, under "System variables," find and select the "Path" variable, then click the "Edit" button.

    - In the "Edit Environment Variable" window, click the "New" button and add the path to your project folder.
-For example, if your project is located in `C:\path\to\lsg`, add that path.
+For example, if your project is located in `C:\path\to\lsg\bin`, add that path.

    - Click "OK" to save your changes.